 "Reasonably diligent efforts" may vary depending on the specific circumstances of the resident and the facility.
 When residents are admitted, the SNF or ICF should consider having the new resident identify any competent friends, family members, or other individuals or entities to whom the resident will authorize release of confidential medical information and consent for their participation in an IDT should the need arise.

-(3) Include a patient representative participation in the IDT
+(3) Include a patient representative on the IDT

 Except in cases of emergency, before IDT authorized administration of a medical intervention requiring informed consent, a patient representative shall participate in the IDT process and decision-making for the resident on a proposed medical treatment intervention.
-Where no family member or friend is willing to serve as patient representative, facilities must attempt to locate, with reasonable diligence, a person or entity willing and able to serve as a patient representative.
+Whenever the resident has no family or friend willing to serve on the IDT, someone unaffiliated with the facility must be found to serve as the patient representative.
+Facilities must attempt to locate, with reasonable diligence, a person or entity willing and able to serve as a patient representative.
 If unable to locate a person or entity to serve as a patient representative, a facility may apply to the superior court for the appointment of a conservator, a health care decision maker, or a public guardian, pursuant to Probate Code Section 2920, or for an order of medical treatment, pursuant to Probate Code Section 3200.

 (4) Provide a reasonable opportunity for judicial review to a resident